-2. Stakeholder Comments
+2. Stakeholder Comments on the Straw Proposal

-While there continues to be some diversity of views on this topic, a large majority of stakeholders now support the joint authority model in the context of EDAM governance.
-Many stakeholders unequivocally support joint authority as the best option, largely for the reasons the GRC stated in its Straw Proposal.
+While there continued to be some diversity of views on this topic, a large majority of stakeholders who commented on the Straw Proposal supported the joint authority model in the context of EDAM governance.
+Many stakeholders unequivocally supported joint authority as the best option, largely for the reasons the GRC stated in its Straw Proposal.
 As one such commenter explained, joint authority is "more transparent ... more straightforward to administer ... [and] supports holistic engagement by the two governing bodies, providing an opportunity for broader understanding and enhancing trust between the two bodies, market participants and other stakeholders."
-Another substantial group of stakeholders cite similar reasons for supporting joint authority specifically for EDAM, but either make clear that further regionalization beyond EDAM would require a more independent approach to governance or condition their support for joint authority on a broader scope of joint authority than the current "apply to" test provides.
+Another substantial group of stakeholders cited similar reasons for supporting joint authority specifically for EDAM, but either made clear that further regionalization beyond EDAM would require a more independent approach to governance or

-&lt;sup>3 See comments of ACP-California, BANC/LADWP, Cal CCA, CPUC - Cal Advocates, CPUC Energy Division, Northwest Requirements Utilities, PG&E, Public Generating Pool, Public Interest Organizations/Large Clean Energy Customers, SCE, Six Cities, Vistra Corp., and WEIM Body of State Regulators.
+&lt;sup>3 See August 2022 comments of ACP-Cal, BANC/LADWP, Cal CCA, CPUC - Cal Advocates, CPUC Energy Division, Northwest Requirements Utilities, PG&E, Public Generating Pool, Public Interest Organizations/Large Clean Energy Customers, SCE, Six Cities, Vistra, and WEIM BOSR.

-&lt;sup>4 Comments of Public Interest Organizations/Large Clean Energy Customers.
+&lt;sup>4 August 2022 comments of Public Interest Organizations/Large Clean Energy Customers.

-&lt;sup>5 See comments of BPA, Idaho Power, PacifiCorp, Portland General, Public Power Council, and Western Consumer Advocates.
+&lt;sup>5 See August 2022 comments of BPA, Idaho Power, PacifiCorp, Portland General, Public Power Council, and Western Consumer Advocates.